Francis-Mwaniki/role-based-auth/Readme.md

 ## Overview

-The Role based Auth is built to manage employee data, roles, and related operations within the organization.
-It provides RESTful APIs for employee registration, authentication, and authorization.
+The Role based is built to manage employee data, roles, and related operations within the organization.
+It provides RESTful APIs for employee registration,entication, andorization.

 ## Getting Started